Ninjares/GeneticAlgorithmsInMarkets/README.md

-# GeneticAlgorithmsInMarkets
-A genetic algorithm with a simulated financial environment, part of an assignment in the AI course in BSU.
+### A genetic algorithm with a simulated financial environment, part of an assignment in the AI course in BSU.